One of the most powerful ways to manage a business’ reputation is through public relations.

-PR is not paid for.
-PR is earned.
+PR is not paid for – it is earned.

 Public relations in the digital world

-Sometimes when discussing public relations it becomes separated from digital comms and solely associated with mainstream media relations – getting journalists to write about a company or feature a product on their show.
+Sometimes when discussing public relations it becomes separated from digital communications and solely associated with mainstream media relations – getting journalists to write about a company or feature a product on their show.